Izrael707/Izrael707/README.md

-I'm a passionate React developer with expertise in frontend web development.
+I'm a passionate React developer with expertise in frontend web development and currently mastering React-Native.
 Dedicated to creating intuitive user interfaces and delightful user experiences.
-Strong problem-solving skills and a continuous learner in the ever-evolving world of technology.
 - 📫 How to reach me: Email: Dkingisreal@gmail.com